Sustainability | GovernanceSustainable Procurement

 CSR audits for sub-contractors

 Based on the RBA auditing standards, the TDK Group conducts periodic CSR audits in China on sub-contractors heavily dependent on TDK.
-Two such audits were scheduled for fiscal 2022 but had to be postponed until fiscal 2023 due to the impact of COVID-19.
-However, we did conduct preliminary surveys, with the aim of expanding the scope of coverage going forward.

 In order to promote green procurement aimed at the priority purchase of products that contribute to reducing the environmental load and fulfill social responsibility, TDK has been implementing Green procurement, and each group company has been taking their own appropriate measures.
 In April 1999, TDK established the TDK Green Procurement Standards.
 These standards are revised as necessary to take account of laws and regulations in Japan and other countries, changes in social requirements, and other factors.
 They can be viewed on the TDK website.